tensorflow/tensorflow/tensorflow/contrib/verbs/README.md

 1. When the sender receives a tensor request, the source tensor may or may not be ready yet.
 The situation is handled through a process of tag matching:
 	* If the request arrives before the tensor is ready, then a callback is put in a local table, and will be invoked once the tensor arrives.
 	* If the tensor is ready before the request arives, than the tensor is put in a local table.
-When the request arrives, it will invoke the callback immediatly.
+When the request arrives, it will invoke the callback immediately.
    In code it is done by calling **RecvLocalAsync()**, which receives the tensor's key, step-id, and the callback.
 2. When the callback is invoked, the relevant tensor is removed from the tag matching table.
 In the case where we need to send the tensor's meta-data, the **RdmaTensorResponse** will store a copy of the tensor until the re-request arrives.
 3. The sending of protocol messages (**RDMA_MESSAGE_TENSOR_REQUEST**, **RDMA_MESSAGE_META_DATA_RESPONSE** and **RDMA_MESSAGE_TENSOR_RE_REQUEST**) is done by the class **RdmaMessageBuffer**.
 All messages are sent using RDMA writes from/to fixed messages buffers.
 This implies that we cannot send on a specific channel more than one message at a time.
 In order to synchronize the messages, the **RdmaMessageBuffer** holds the a local and remote buffer statuses which can be either busy or idle.
 When a write is issued, both statuses will be changed to busy.
 When the write-complete event is received, the local status is changed to idle.
 When the write is received on the remote side, the remote side will parse the message, and return an ACK back to the sending side on which the sending side will update the remote status to idle.
 When both the local and remote statuses are idle, the next message can be sent.